Do you feel different?

 When we apply effective energy management, we can actually mimic the other 80% and be quite productive and successful.
 That's why I fell in love with Emotional Freedom Techniques (EFT) or meridian tapping over 11 years ago.

 That's why I do Donna Eden's daily energy routine.
 I protect my energy so I can give back so much more to others.
 In addition, I don't try to be everything to everybody.
 I've arrested the unhealthy people-

 pleasing that often accompanies being highly sensitive.

-Your Freedom.
+If you can relate, let's manage our energy together!Come this Thursday to my monthly workshop called Frontier to Your Freedom.
 We still have a few seats open.